Research groups

 Core competences

-The core competences within this research group are automatic path planning of robots and rigid bodies, sequence optimization, discrete geometry and physics, computer graphics and software implementation.
+The core competences within this research group are automatic motion planning of robots, digital humans and rigid bodies, geometric scheduling and routing, discrete geometry and mechanics, AR, computer graphics, and software implementation.

-The research team has over the years produced a number of results, related to geometry and motion planning, that have been transferred into commercial software products, today used in daily operation by engineers in Sweden, Germany, US and Japan.
+The research team has over the years produced several results, related to the core competences, that have been transferred into commercial software products, today used in daily operation by engineers in Sweden, Germany, US and Japan.

 Industrial and scientific challenges